aloisdeniel/sleek_typography/README.md

 #### Content

-Content let you define a default predefined style for all descendant.
+Content let you define a default predefined level for all its descendants.

 ```dart
 SleekContent.small(